InnovationSwitch/meteor.adfs-oauth/README.md

 # Meteor package in order to authenticate using Microsoft ADFS3 Oauth service

+**This package has been forked from [https://github.com/snowping/meteor.adfs-oauth](https://github.com/snowping/meteor.adfs-oauth) to allow a custom callback URL for production servers where it won't be for example http://localhost:3000, and where the ROOT_URL needs to be configured on the fly for subdomains i.e. client1.example.com, client2.example.com etc.**

 **Do you want to achieve Active Directory authentication using your meteor web app?**

 This meteor package allows you to authenticate to a Microsoft ADFS3 Oauth service.
 The package was greatly inspired by the offical oauth packages *accounts-google* and *google*.

 >**Please note that this is a prototype implementation.
 Use it at your own risk**.